Specialism

 What constitutes an on-site improvement?

-First, years of government policy on biodiversity have set guidance for something called habitat distinctiveness, which refers to the richness, diversity and rarity of species on site, along with the degree to which a habitat uniquely supports species – meaning that they are scarcely found in habitats of a different kind.
+Years of government policy on biodiversity have set guidance for something called ‘habitat distinctiveness’, which refers to the richness, diversity, and rarity of species on site, along with the degree to which a habitat uniquely supports species – meaning that they are scarcely found in habitats of a different kind.

-So, where habitat replacement is proposed as a means of delivering biodiversity net gain (BNG), we can deduce that this replacement should be done with a habitat of higher distinctiveness.
-Already in Leeds, for example, replacement must be “like for like or a realistic increase of one step upwards.”
-This clarifies that a low-distinctiveness habitat can be replaced with a medium-distinctiveness habitat, but not with a high-distinctiveness one.
+So, where habitat replacement is proposed as a means of delivering Biodiversity Net Gain (BNG), we can deduce that this replacement should be done with a habitat of higher distinctiveness.
+In Leeds, for example, replacement must be “like for like or a realistic increase of one step upwards.”
+This clarifies that a low-distinctiveness habitat can be replaced with a medium-distinctiveness habitat, but not with a high-distinctiveness habitat.

 Furthermore, we should note that the provision of any new high-distinctiveness habitat will only be acceptable if the land is transferred to a specialist nature conservation body, or if long-term management will be delivered by an accredited ecologist.
 Promoting high distinctiveness should therefore not always be the goal, as the work required is not appropriate for most project scales.

-But for all development proposals, regardless of the site’s size or distinctiveness level, the input of an ecology consultant should be encouraged at the design stage.
+But, for all development proposals, regardless of the site’s size or distinctiveness level, the input of an ecology consultant should be encouraged at the RIBA Stage 3 and RIBA Stage 4..
 The consultant’s feedback will help applicants demonstrate that consideration has been made of all possible high-quality biodiversity enhancements on-site.

 And where the 10% net gain cannot be achieved on-site, it should be noted that, if the proposed design is developed alongside the input of an ecology consultant, there is even a chance that the expectation for off-site contributions could be lowered.